 North East Way EA is an automated trading software that trades based on the Price action Pull Back strategy.
-There are many trading strategies that works with the pulback price action approach but the vendor of North East Way EA only told us about effective fx pairs and a number of parameters to input.
+There are many trading strategies that work with the pullback price action approach but the vendor of North East Way EA only told us about effective fx pairs and a number of parameters to input.

-Though this North East Way EA review is untimely, it’s never too late to scrutinize the trading strategy and performance of the EA to determine whether it meets the threshold for inclusion into the list of our recommended trading tools.
+Though this North East Way EA review is untimely, it’s never too late to scrutinize the trading strategy and performance of the EA to determine whether it meets the threshold for inclusion into the list of our recommended Forex trading robots.

 The vendor and admin of the North East Way EA is Pavel Udovichenko and he is currently selling only premium expert advisors.
-Not only does he offer only paid robots, most of his items are priced way above the recommended price in the marketplace.
-To get a copy of the North East Way EA, you surrender $2189 as he claims that only 4 copies are left at this price.
-After that, the price will be raised to $2738.
+Not only does he offer only paid robots, but most of his items are also priced way above the recommended price in the marketplace.
+To get a copy of the North East Way EA, you surrender $12483 as he claims that only 4 copies are left at this price.
+After that, the price will be raised.

 North East Way EA Review

-The EA North East Way as you can see at MQL5 allows for 7 activations and over 4186 demos loaded for testing out.
-The EA was first released 30 March 202o, and now updated to version 1.232 on the 9th of March, 2021, making it almost a year since the robot was seen published.
+The EA North East Way as you can see on MQL5 allows for 7 activations and over 4186 demos loaded for testing out.
+The EA was first released on 30 March 202o and is now updated to version 1.232 on the 9th of March, 2021, making it almost a year since the robot was seen published.

-Although there is no much promotional content, they want us to believe that North East Way uses a simplistic approach where default settings work straight away.
-Their sales page reiterate that ”the system uses the main patterns of the Forex market in trading”.
-Recommended timeframe is M15 and base currency pairs are AUDNZD, NZDCAD, AUDCAD.
+Although there is not much promotional content, they want us to believe that North East Way uses a simplistic approach where default settings work straight away.
+Their sales page reiterates that ”the system uses the main patterns of the Forex market in trading”.
+Recommended timeframe is M15 and the base currency pairs are AUDNZD, NZDCAD, and AUDCAD.